 Q: Can I get paid?

 I do hire models fairly regularly so, it's absolutely a possibility.
-I have a limited budget for hiring models, though, which typically equates to one or paid two shoots a month.
+I have a limited budget for hiring models, though, which typically equates to no more than one or paid two shoots a month.
 If you're interested, send me an e-mail with a link to a portfolio or a few pictures of yourself and we can go from there.

 Q: Who pays expenses like studio or location rental?